 Sylvia Earle Review

-AdventureSmith Explorations’ Sylvia Earle review includes a detailed description of this active small ship including deck plans and a photo gallery.
+AdventureSmith Explorations’ Sylvia Earle review includes a detailed description of this active small ship including deck plans and a photo gallery, along with a dedicated Sylvia Earle Ship Review written by one of our specialists.
 Our expedition ship experts have been aboard Sylvia Earle’s sister ship firsthand.
 Please read our Sylvia Earle review below then contact our experts to compare the Sylvia Earle with other purpose-built, activity-minded, ice-class expedition ships offering Antarctica cruises.

 Choose the Sylvia Earle for her spirit of exploration, commitment to responsible travel and focus on active excursions.
 Stemming from 25 years of polar expertise, her design enables unique vantages to experience the polar world, well-thought spaces to prepare for outings, efficient means of on- and off-boarding guests for outdoor adventures, and increased comfort and efficiency.
 The Sylvia Earle offers the ideal base camp for adventures at the outer limits of human exploration.